When you carry an object across the room, without lifting it or setting

 hill is much greater than down the other hill.
 What should you tell him?

 The car on the steeper hill will have more acceleration, that is true.
-However, it will not be accelerating for as long a distance.
+However, it will not be accelerating for as long a distance, or for as long a time.
 Viewed from an energy perspective, both start from the same potential energy, so they must both end up with the same kinetic energy.
 Therefore the two things (steeper, but not as long) exactly cancel out, giving you the same final velocity.
-(The steeper one will indeed get to the bottom first, though.)
+(The steeper one will get to the bottom first, though!)